Kenner B. Kingston, LFA, LEED AP BD+C O+M President

 With 20+ years of architectural experience, Lisa’s curiosity of the world and people creates a unique perspective for her work in healthcare planning.
 She is interested in learning how people work, experience a space and what they value.
 Learning these values from patients and families as well as the caregivers, helps her create spaces that are not only a better healing environment, but also provides a safe and efficient workplace for the caregivers.

 Julie Berreth, AIA, LEED AP Principal, Director of Operations

 With 30+ years of architectural experience in Chicago and Salt Lake City, Julie Berreth has led the design of approximately 1.5 million square feet of high-end office and medical office space.
-She believes that the collaborative design process is the most rewarding and successful for all concerned, and words especially well within Design-Build and CM/GC project delivery methods.
+She believes that the collaborative design process is the most rewarding and successful for all concerned, and works especially well within Design-Build and CM/GC project delivery methods.
 She facilitates the creative process with an eye toward design and constructability and assures that the client receives the best possible project for the available funds.
 Ask her about Design Economics if you are interested in maximizing return on investment for developer projects.